semdial2025/semdial2025.github.io/_pages/register.md

 ### Payment procedure

 Once you have submitted your registration form, you will receive an invoice from us with further instructions for payment, sent to the e-mail address you will have given in the registration form.
 The payment is only possible via **bank transfer**, however, we can cover the transfer fees for attendees who reside in countries outside of SEPA.
 In order to match the payments to attendees, there is a personalised intended purpose of transfer for everyone that includes the invoice number, therefore, we do not provide generalised payment information here.

+## Information for Presenters

+- Oral presentations: Plan your oral presentations for 20 minutes (plus 10 minutes discussion), you can either present from your own device or bring an online presentation (short link) or a PDF file on a thumb drive.
+- Posters: Bring a printed poster up to [ISO A0](https://en.wikipedia.org/wiki/ISO_216) in paper size (841 × 1189 mm; portrait or landscape orientation is acceptable).